andy-maier/pytest-easy-server/README.rst

 Overview
 --------

-The client_end2end_tester package is a pytest plugin that provides support for defining information about servers in a *server definition file* and using that information via a pytest fixture in pytest test functions, so that the test functions are called for all the servers that are specified.
+The pytest-tars-plugin package is a pytest plugin that provides support for defining information about servers in a *server definition file* and using that information via a pytest fixture in pytest test functions, so that the test functions are called for all the servers that are specified.